The dog has chronic intestinal inflammation. Chronic small intestinal diarrhea in dogs. Treatment of chronic enteropathy

 The obvious disadvantages of this approach are:

-• the clinical "reaction" of the patient to the administered antibiotics may be due to both antibiotics and other reasons;
+• the patient’s clinical “reaction” to administered antibiotics can be due to both antibiotics and other reasons;

-• if the patient does not respond to the antibiotic, it is possible that you have used the wrong antibiotic;
+• If the patient does not respond to an antibiotic, you may have used the wrong antibiotic;

-• even if the patient has ARE, he may also have some other disease (for example, a tumor that causes partial intestinal obstruction) that predisposes the patient to ARE.
+• Even if a patient has ARE, he may also have some other disease (for example, a tumor causing partial intestinal obstruction) that predisposes the patient to ARE.

-Because any bacteria can be present in the upper small intestine, the types of bacteria in the upper small intestine can change weekly, and we rarely know which bacteria we are trying to target, antibiotics are indicated. a wide range actions designed to reduce total number bacteria.
+Since any bacteria can be present in the upper small intestine, the types of bacteria in the upper small intestine can change weekly, and we rarely know which bacteria we are trying to target, antibiotics are indicated wide range actions designed to reduce total number bacteria.

 Tetracycline is often effective; however, tetracycline is inconvenient to give.
-Tetracycline must be given alone (i.e. without any food) and flushed with water so that the capsule or tablet does not get stuck in the esophagus and cause esophagitis.
+Tetracycline must be given separately (i.e. without any food) and ensured that it is washed away with water so that the capsule or tablet does not become lodged in the esophagus and cause esophagitis.

-Tylosin powder has also been used and is recognized by many physicians.
+Tylosin powder has also been used and is accepted by many doctors.

-Some doctors like to use metronidazole; but I was not impressed with the effectiveness of metronidazole as monotherapy with ARE.
-However, metronidazole is of real benefit in many GI disorders, presumably because it is effective in killing many anaerobic bacteria.
+Some doctors like to use metronidazole; but I was not impressed with the effectiveness of metronidazole as monotherapy for ARE.
+However, metronidazole has real benefits for many gastrointestinal disorders, presumably because it effectively kills many anaerobic bacteria.

-To treat patients who are very seriously ill and need to know immediately if they will respond to antibiotics (that is, in the case of patients who are so seriously ill that you cannot wait 2-3 weeks to see if the reactions no treatment), I use a combination of enrofloxacin and metronidazole.
-This does not mean that I use this combination for long periods of time.
-I use this combination when I absolutely need to know if I will get a clinical response within 2-3 next weeks or lose a patient.
+For treating patients who are very sick and need to know immediately whether they will respond to antibiotics (that is, in the case of patients who are so sick that you cannot wait 2-3 weeks to see if they respond). no treatment), I use a combination of enrofloxacin and metronidazole.
+This doesn't mean I use this combination for long periods of time.
+I use this combination when I absolutely need to know if I will get a clinical response within 2-3 next weeks or I'll lose the patient.

-Regardless of which drug is used, trial treatment should be carried out for (at least) 2-3 weeks before a conclusion can be drawn about its effectiveness.
-Remember that you must not only reduce the number of bacteria, but also give the intestinal mucosa time to heal.
-In addition, the simultaneous use of a high-quality elimination diet can significantly increase the effectiveness of antibiotic therapy, so we usually use both approaches in our treatment attempts.
+Regardless of which drug is used, a trial of treatment should be carried out for (at least) 2-3 weeks before a conclusion can be drawn regarding its effectiveness.
+Remember that you must not only reduce the number of bacteria, but also give the intestinal lining time to heal.
+In addition, concurrent use of a high-quality elimination diet can significantly increase the effectiveness of antibiotic therapy, so we routinely use both approaches in our treatment attempts.

-If a patient responds to trial treatment with an elimination diet and antibiotics, then it is probably best not to change anything for the next 2-4 weeks to ensure that the patient actually responds to this therapy (as opposed to a patient who had an occasional temporary improvement for unknown reasons).
-If the patient feels well during this period, then you can stop taking antibiotics and see if one diet will be enough to eliminate the symptoms; or slowly reduce the dose of antibiotics to the lowest effective dose (eg, reduce the dose every day or every other day).
-It all depends on how often clinical symptoms.
-In the event that symptoms occur once every 2 months or less, it is advisable to treat only if the patient is symptomatic.
-If symptoms consistently return a few days after you stop taking antibiotics, then you may need to be treated almost continuously.
-This second situation is one of two situations in veterinary medicine where I find it useful to determine the minimum effective dose of an antibiotic.
-Some patients need antibiotics only once every 2-3 days to suppress symptoms.
-In some patients, clinical symptoms suddenly reappear after a few weeks or months, at which time another antibiotic must be used.
-If a decision is made to stop taking antibiotics, pet owners should be warned that symptoms may reappear after some time.
+If a patient responds to a trial treatment with an elimination diet and antibiotics, then it is probably best to leave nothing for the next 2-4 weeks to ensure that the patient is actually responding to this therapy (as opposed to a patient who has had an accidental temporary improvement for unknown reasons).
+If the patient feels well during this period, then you can stop taking antibiotics and see if diet alone will be enough to eliminate the symptoms; or slowly reduce the dose of antibiotics to the lowest effective dose (for example, reduce the dose every day or every other day).
+It all depends on how often they occur clinical symptoms.
+In cases where symptoms occur every 2 months or less, it is advisable to treat only if the patient has symptoms.
+If symptoms persistently return several days after you stop taking antibiotics, you may need to continue treatment almost continuously.
+This second situation is one of two situations in veterinary medicine where I believe it is appropriate to determine the minimum effective dose of an antibiotic.
+Some patients only need to take an antibiotic every 2-3 days to control symptoms.
+In some patients, clinical symptoms suddenly reappear after a few weeks or months, in which case a different antibiotic must be used.
+If the decision is made to stop taking antibiotics, pet owners should be warned that symptoms may recur over time.
 As for the ARE, there is usually some kind of defect defense mechanisms host organism that allows commensal bacteria to cause clinical symptoms, and this defect is unlikely to disappear.
-The question is, how serious is this defect (ie, will the dog's problems be permanent or intermittent)?
-You should warn clients that they will likely have to re-tackle the problem and explain the difference between "curing" and "controlling" the disease.
+The question is how serious is this defect (that is, will the dog's problems be constant or intermittent)?
+You should warn clients that they will likely have to deal with the problem again and explain the difference between “cure” and “control” the disease.

-It may be a good idea to routinely treat all dogs with chronic small bowel disease on an ARE regimen, even if you have histological evidence of IBD or other disease.
-I use an ARE regimen almost every time I diagnose a dog with malabsorptive disease, as there is no ARE test that can reliably rule out this condition, including cobalamin and folate.
+It may be a good idea to routinely treat all dogs with chronic small intestinal disease on an ARE regimen, even if you have histologic evidence of IBD or other disease.
+I treat a dog with an ERA regimen almost always when I diagnose a dog with malabsorptive disease because there is no test for ERA that can reliably rule out this disease, including cobalamin and folate.

-Diseases of the digestive tract in dogs are very common, they are more not a disease, but a symptom of it.
-Therefore, it is worth distinguishing the main problems and understanding what they signal.
+Diseases of the digestive tract in dogs are very common; they are largely not a disease, but a symptom of it.
+Therefore, it is worth distinguishing between the main problems and understanding what they signal.

-The main clinical symptoms: diarrhea, anorexia, pain, flatulence, lack of defecation, polydipsia, dehydration.
-Change in the shape, color, quantity and volume of feces Sometimes vomiting.
-Diarrhea is the main symptom of bowel disease, Diarrhea is considered even once unformed chair Constipation is the absence of a bowel movement for 2 days.
-Strong smell fecal mass does not indicate the severity of the disease
+Main clinical symptoms: diarrhea, anorexia, pain, flatulence, absence of bowel movements, polydipsia, dehydration.
+Changes in the shape, color, quantity and volume of feces.
+Sometimes vomiting.
+Diarrhea is the main symptom of intestinal disease.
+Diarrhea is considered even once unshaped chair Constipation is the absence of bowel movements for 2 days.
+Strong smell stool does not indicate the severity of the disease

 Enterocolitis

-Mucosal inflammation small intestines- enteritis and colon - colitis.
-It usually runs at the same time.
-As a primary disease, enterocolitis is rare due to improper feeding, a predisposition to allergies in shepherd dogs.
-In most cases, intestinal inflammation occurs as a secondary process in acute infections, parasitic and protozoal diseases, salt poisoning. heavy metals, tumor lesions of the intestinal wall and in a number of other pathologies.
+Inflammation of the mucous membrane small intestines- enteritis and colon - colitis.
+It usually occurs simultaneously.
+As a primary disease, enterocolitis is rare due to improper feeding and predisposition to allergies in shepherd dogs.
+In most cases, intestinal inflammation occurs as a secondary process in acute infections, invasive and protozoal diseases, salt poisoning heavy metals, tumor lesions of the intestinal wall and a number of other pathologies.

-Due to the variety of factors that cause the development of enterocolitis, it is not always possible to correctly diagnose the disease and conduct timely specific treatment As a result sharp forms diseases become chronic.
+Due to the variety of factors that determine the development of enterocolitis, it is not always possible to correctly diagnose the disease and carry out timely specific treatment As a result sharp forms diseases become chronic.
 At the same time, inflammatory changes in the intestinal mucosa decrease, but secretory-motor disorders increase.

 Symptoms

-Clinically, bowel disease is always accompanied by diarrhea.
-Fecal masses at the same time, at first, a mushy consistency, with an admixture of mucus, then become watery, containing blood.
-Severe diarrhea is always accompanied by tenesmus and there is a danger of rectal prolapse Sometimes inflammation develops anus, then the dog intensively licks this area, sits on the ground and, moving as if “on a sled”, rubs the tissues
+Clinically, intestinal disease is always accompanied by diarrhea.
+In this case, the stool initially has a mushy consistency, mixed with mucus, then becomes watery, containing blood.
+Severe diarrhea always occurs with tenesmus, and there is a danger of rectal prolapse.
+Sometimes inflammation develops anus, then the dog vigorously licks this area, sits on the ground and, moving as if “on a sled,” rubs the tissue

-Palpation reveals a slight rigidity of the abdominal wall, soreness and "rumbling" in the intestines, auscultation - increased peristaltic noises.
-When X-ray of the intestine, accelerated passage of contrast masses, a tendency of muscle tissue to spasms are noted.
-Changes in the status of the blood depend on the severity of the disease.
+Palpation reveals slight rigidity of the abdominal wall, pain and “rumbling” in the intestines, auscultation reveals increased peristaltic noise.
+When X-ray of the intestine, accelerated passage of contrast masses and a tendency of muscle tissue to spasms are noted.
+Changes in blood status depend on the severity of the disease.

-On the outpatient appointment outpatient clinics are usually very busy with diarrhoea.
+On outpatient appointment Clinics usually receive a lot of patients with diarrhea.
 When making a diagnosis, a clear sequence of differential diagnostic and therapeutic actions doctor

-Diarrhea associated with enterotoxemia (salmonellosis) usually takes on threatening forms and leads to the death of the animal from hemodynamic disorders within 24 hours.
+Diarrhea that occurs in connection with enterotoxemia (salmonellosis) usually takes on threatening forms and leads to the death of the animal from hemodynamic disorders within 24 hours.

-In case of intestinal bleeding, it is necessary to examine the skin, especially in the ears, in order to detect petechiae associated with hemorrhagic diathesis.
-In case of bleeding that cannot be treated, it is recommended to feed the animal only with carbohydrates for 3-4 days, then to examine the feces for blood for the second time.
-If there is still blood, examine the rectum and conduct a scatological analysis for the detection of hookworm.
-With a negative result of research and preservation intestinal bleeding do a diagnostic laparotomy to exclude a decaying tumor.
+In case of intestinal bleeding, it is necessary to examine the skin, especially in the ears, in order to detect petechiae accompanying hemorrhagic diathesis.
+In case of bleeding that cannot be treated, it is recommended to feed the animal only carbohydrates for 3-4 days, then re-examine the feces for blood.
+If there is still blood, examine the rectum and conduct a scatological analysis to detect hookworms.
+If the research result is negative and the intestinal bleeding A diagnostic laparotomy is performed to exclude a disintegrating tumor.

-Intestinal bleeding associated with jaundice is highly suggestive of leptospirosis.
-Prolonged inflammation of the duodenum due to edema and compression of the opening of the bile duct can also lead to the development of jaundice.
+Intestinal bleeding in combination with jaundice most likely indicates leptospirosis.
+Prolonged inflammation of the duodenum due to swelling and compression of the opening of the bile duct can also lead to the development of jaundice.

-The protracted course of enterocolitis is evidenced by a decrease in the fatness of the animal, loss of skin elasticity, fading and untidy condition of the coat, especially around the anus.
+The protracted course of enterocolitis is indicated by a decrease in the animal’s fatness, loss of skin elasticity, dullness and unkempt condition of the coat, especially around the anus.

-If a specific pathogen is not identified and a tumor is not detected, the cause of intestinal inflammation is probably improper feeding.
+If a specific pathogen has not been identified and a tumor is not detected, the cause of intestinal inflammation is probably due to improper feeding.

 Forecast